Arielle-Milan/Cisco-Router-on-a-Stick/README.md

-I did the project in Cisco Packet Tracer.
-Inter-VLAN Routing using Router-on-a-Stick (RoS) Project:
+#Inter-VLAN Routing using Router-on-a-Stick (RoS) Project

-Project Overview-
+##Project Overview-
 The goal of this project is to segment a network into different VLANs (HR, Finance, IT) using a switch and a router.
 Router-on-a-Stick will be used to enable inter-VLAN routing, where the router handles communication between VLANs.

+##Learning Objectives
+1. Confgiure a signle route interface.
+2. The aim was for the router to route traffic between multiple VLANd.
+3. I learnt how to create VLANs, configure trunk ports and setting up subinterfaces.

+##Requirements-
+1. Cisco Packet Tracer

-Devices, IP Addresses, and Cables-
+##Devices, IP Addresses, and Cables-
 1. Router0	(Cisco 2811) was renamed to Router.
 2. Switch0	(Cisco 2960) was renamed to	Switch.
 3. PC0	(Cisco PC) was renamed to	HR.